Linaro/documentation/Reference-Platform/CECommon/OEYocto.md

 ## OpenEmbedded and Yocto

-This page provides instructions to get started with OpenEmbedded and the Yocto Project on the DragonBoard 410c.
+This page provides instructions to get started with OpenEmbedded and the Yocto Project on the DragonBoard 410c and HiKey.

 # Introduction